NethermindEth/Forta-Agents/Balancer-Bots/Large-BAL-Transfer/README.md

 ## Description

-This bot detects transactions with large Bal transfers.
+This bot detects transactions with large BAL transfers.

 The thresholds can be set inside `src/agent.config.ts` file.